Mission Hills, San Diego: Parks and culture

 former Mission Hills/Hillcrest Branch at Washington and Hawk streets.

 Two of the neighborhood's many canyons are open to the public for hiking: Robyn's Egg Trail and the Allen Road Canyon Trail.

 Education

-Public schools in Mission Hills are part of the San Diego Unified School District.
+Public schools in Mission Hills are part of San Diego Unified School District.
 The public elementary school is Ulysses S. Grant Elementary School, which has grades K-8.
 Since there is no public high school in the neighborhood, students are given the choice of attending Point Loma High School or San Diego High School.